 Will you bring it up several flights of stairs?

-    Future parents often assume that they will be carrying the stroller up and down the stairs, but they still buy strollers

-    that weigh more that 30 lb.
-Newborns weigh 6-8 lb and grow really fast, so often moms end up lugging up every day 50 lb

-    on the third floor.
-If you will need to carry the stoller up the stairs (or climb on a city bus) you should look for a

-    lighter model (around 15-20 lb).
+Future parents often assume that they will be carrying the stroller up and down the stairs, but they still buy strollers that weigh more that 30 lbs.
+Newborns weigh 6-8 lbs and grow really fast, so often moms end up lugging up every day 50 lbs on the third floor.
+If you need to carry the stroller up the stairs (or climb on a city bus) you should look for a lighter model (around 15-20 lbs).
 Weight of the stroller is especially important for moms who had C-section.

 Will you keep the stroller in the trunk of your car?

-    If you plan to transport the pushchair in your car very often, you need to choose a small model that easly folds up.

-    Some models with large wheels may not fit to the car trunk.
-Before you decide to buy a stroller, measure your trunk and

-    compare it to the size of folded stroller.
-If you will be going on a holidays with your child and you will need to bring

-    your stroller, it may turn out that there is no space for more gear than the stroller and some diapers!
+If you plan to transport the pushchair in your car very often, you need to choose a small model that easily folds up.
+Some models with large wheels may not fit to every car trunk.
+Before you decide to buy a stroller, measure your trunk and compare it to the size of folded stroller.
+If you plan on going on a road trips with your child, you will need to bring your stroller.
+It may turn out that there is no space in the trunk for more gear than the stroller and some diapers!

 Three or four wheels?

 When I was looking for my first stroller for Haley, I was told that strollers with three wheels are unstable and cranky.
 Don’t let this opinion ifluence your choice!
 I tried few models (with load) and didn’t see any problems with stability.
 Of course you have to remember not to lean the whole weigh on one wheel, but it is also the case with four wheels strollers.
 Some models with three wheels can be more agile than four wheels pushchairs.
 You should try what suits you more.